agarwalvipin/open_cfa/docs/LOS/Ethics/Reading 93.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** The most difficult ethics questions often involve multiple, subtle issues.
+💡 CFA Exam Tip ✍️:The most difficult ethics questions often involve multiple, subtle issues.
 Your job is to identify the **primary violation**.
 Read the question carefully: is it asking what the member *did* wrong, or what they *should do* next?
 The answer might change depending on the question's focus.

 </div>
 </div>